Thursday of Week 2 of Easter – First Reading

 They were accused of two things:

-It is better for us to obey God than men!
-The God of our ancestors raised Jesus, though you had him killed by hanging him on a tree.
+We must obey God rather than any human authority.
+The God of our ancestors raised up Jesus, whom you had killed by hanging him on a tree.

 Their accusers were undoubtedly accomplices in the death of Jesus; their motives a mixture of religious narrow-mindedness and political self-interest.
 But the apostles believed that Jesus was now in glory as Ruler and Saviour:

-…to bring repentance to Israel [i.e. all their fellow-Jews] and forgiveness of sin.
+God exalted him at his right hand as Leader and Savior that he might give repentance to Israel [i.e. all their fellow-Jews] and forgiveness of sins.

-But they were witnesses to all that they were saying.
+But the apostles were witnesses to all that they were saying.
 They could not say or do otherwise, no matter what others might tell them.
 And the Holy Spirit was with them.
 Their testimony was directed and confirmed by the:

 …Holy Spirit, whom God has given to those who obey him.